refresh-bio/vclust/README.md

 #### Cluster output

 The `cluster` command creates a TSV file listing genome identifiers followed by 0-based numberical cluster identifiers.
 The file contains identifiers of all genomes, both clustered and singleton ones.
 Genome identifiers are listed in the same order as in the ids file (sorted by decreasing sequence length).
+Thus, the first genome in a cluster serves as a representative.

 ```
 object	cluster